Monday, 10 October 2016

 Section 2:

-The message of the advert was to show older people that the much loved ice cream is a piece of nostalgia on a stick and I think we did this successfully but using the effect of the clips and the montage of the old man watching the memory.
+much loved ice cream is a piece of nostalgia on a stick and I think we did this

 In most if not all of the official Magnum advert they have quick cuts throughout clips which work successfully for the feel of the advert, so in the editing this was applied to try and make it look like an authentic Magnum advert.
 There are also slow fades between some of the clips and photos to add a reminiscent feel to the final piece and this should appeal to the desired older target audience.
 We used a royalty free song from www.bensound.com, this song was chosen as it doesn’t sound rushed or too slow it works well with the original idea we had for our advert.
 At the end of the advert we had a voice over of the old man who starred in it saying the slogan of “taking you back to the good ole days”.
 To start with we had both the younger and older men in the advert saying the line at the same time but when we watch it back all together it didn’t flow right with or sound partially nice so we decided it would be best to just have the old man in the voice-over.